 On average this year the City SWPPP inspector spent approximately 1-2 hours with each permit holder answering questions, helping them design BMPs, write effective BMP instruction to the workforce and organizing their SWPPPs.
 We found spending this time with the applicants, helping them understand their construction impacts results in worthwhile improvement in site compliance.

 The City cannot inspect all sites monthly however this is not always necessary for adequate construction pollution containment.
-Some sites do not have direct connection to piped and gutter drainage systems significantly reducing the runoff risk and some Operators are better at SWPPP self-regulation enabling the stormwater inspector to focus on sites with significant exposures and more non-compliant Operators.
+Some sites do not have direct connection to piped and gutter drainage systems significantly reducing the runoff risk and some Operators are better at SWPPP self-regulation enabling the stormwater inspector to focus on sites with significant exposures and the non-compliant Operators.
 Thorough SWPPP inspections and sufficient follow-up is very time intensive therefore the inspector must carefully select the sites needing the most attention.
 In order for the City, to fully satisfy the MS4 Permit inspection and inspection follow-up requirements the program needs 2 full time inspectors.
-It is estimated, an additional inspector could inspect construction sites and permanent sites for Long-Term Stormwater Management.
+It is estimated, an additional inspector could inspect construction sites and sites for Long-Term Stormwater Management.

 Subscribe to